HassanZafar-2021/Markdown-Magic/Develop/README.md

 ## Installation
-use frontned
+used vscode and frontend extension languages

 ## Usage
-use extensions
+used tailwind, and JS and HTML

 ## License
 This project is licensed under the Apache license. https://opensource.org/licenses/Apache

 ## Contributing
-Use package
+add more tailwind CSS or flowbite

 ## Tests
-rerun program
+run npm test

 ## Questions
-If you have any questions, please open an issue or contact [Ryuleh](https://github.com/Ryuleh) directly at han@gmail.com.
+If you have any questions, please open an issue or contact [HassanZafar-2021](https://github.com/HassanZafar-2021) directly at hassaanzafar3@gmail.com.